uberslackin/umatiportal/README.md

 UMATI BANK self help group portal
 =======================

-H2 UMATICORE groupware portal for self help groups
+##  UMATICORE groupware portal for self help groups

   as a teaching tool

   appropriate for engineering education and small group interpersonal health and wellness support

-##Areas of work
+## Areas of work

   possible student workgroup session areas of focus

   Umaticore allows a unique learning perspective; Working on software that you use.

-SOFTWARE PROJECT FEATURES
+## SOFTWARE PROJECT FEATURES

   - simple one server deployment for cloud service mongodb and nodejs